gravitational/teleport/docs/admin-guide.md

 The user will complete registration by visiting this URL, picking a password and configuring the 2nd factor authentication.
 If the credentials are correct, the auth server generates and signs a new certificate and the client stores this key and will use it for subsequent logins.
-The key will automatically expire after 22 hours after which the user will need to log back in with her credentials.
-In the future, Teleport will support a configurable TTL of these temporary keys.
+The key will automatically expire after 12 hours by default after which the user will need to log back in with her credentials.
+This TTL can be configured to a maximum of 30 hours and a minimum of 1 minute.
 Once authenticated, the account will become visible via `tctl`:

 ```bash
 > tctl users ls